justanhduc/task-spooler/README.md

 See below or `man ts` for more details.

 ```
-Task Spooler 2.0.0 - a task queue system for the unix user.
+.1.0 - a task queue system for the unix user.
 Copyright (C) 2007-2023  Kylin JIANG - Duc Nguyen - Lluis Batlle i Rossell
 usage: ts [action] [-ngfmdE] [-L <lab>] [-D <id>] [cmd...]
 Env vars:
   TS_SOCKET  the path to the unix socket used by the ts command.
-  TS_MAILTO  where to mail the result (on -m).
-Local user by default.
+  TS_MAIL_FROM who send the result mail, default (kylincaster@foxmail.com)
+  TS_MAIL_TIME the duration criterion to send a email, default (45.000 sec)
   TS_MAXFINISHED  maximum finished jobs in the queue.
   TS_MAXCONN  maximum number of ts connections at once.
   TS_ONFINISH  binary called on job end (passes jobid, error, outfile, command).